Book traversal links for 1.1. Identification of populations for testing of latent tuberculosis infection and TB preventive treatment

 Justification and evidence

 These recommendations were first published by WHO in 2015 (13).
 The GDG considered evidence from three systematic reviews that were conducted for the previous LTBI guidelines to determine which of the 24 defined at-risk population groups should be prioritized for LTBI testing and treatment (13),(14).
-Evidence of an increased prevalence of LTBI, an increased risk of progression from LTBI to active TB disease and an increased incidence of active TB was available for the following 15 risk groups: adult and child TB contacts, healthcare workers and students, PLHIV, patients on dialysis, immigrants from countries with a high TB burden (incidence of >100 TB cases per 100,000 population), patients initiating anti-TNF therapy, people who use drugs, prisoners, homeless people, patients preparing for an organ or haematological transplant, patients with silicosis, patients with diabetes, people who engage in the harmful use of alcohol, tobacco smokers and underweight people.
-An increased risk for progression to active TB was reported for 4 of the 15 groups: PLHIV; adult and child TB contacts; patients on dialysis and underweight people.
+Evidence of an increased prevalence of LTBI, an increased risk of progression from LTBI to active TB disease and an increased incidence of active TB was available for the following 15 risk groups: adult and child TB contacts, healthcare workers and students, People with HIV, patients on dialysis, immigrants from countries with a high TB burden (incidence of >100 TB cases per 100,000 population), patients initiating anti-TNF therapy, people who use drugs, prisoners, homeless people, patients preparing for an organ or haematological transplant, patients with silicosis, patients with diabetes, people who engage in the harmful use of alcohol, tobacco smokers and underweight people.
+An increased risk for progression to active TB was reported for 4 of the 15 groups: People with HIV; adult and child TB contacts; patients on dialysis and underweight people.

 The GDG judged that people in clinical risk groups, such as patients initiating anti-TNF treatment, patients on dialysis, patients preparing for organ or haematological transplant and patients with silicosis, would benefit most from testing for and treatment of LTBI regardless of the background TB epidemiology.
 The GDG considered that the benefits of TB preventive treatment to lower the risk of progression to disease would usually outweigh the potential harm in these groups and made a strong recommendation despite a low to very low certainty in the evidence.